pedagand/MPRI-2.4-DTP/04-generic/Desc.lagda.rst

                                           let (x , s'') = xs s' in
                                           f x , s''

 ..
+BEGIN HIDE
+..
 TODO: write the instances above (<$>, pure and ⊛) using the monadic operations
+..
+END HIDE

 **Exercise (difficulty: 1)** Write a program that takes a monad (specified with ``return`` and ``>>=``) and produces its underlying applicative.

+..
+BEGIN HIDE
+..
+TODO Add non-example of applicative
+..
+TODO Add an example of an applicative which is not a monad
+..
+END HIDE

 --------------------------------
 Naperian